Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 grate has 25 hit points, hardness 10, and a DC of 27 for Strength checks to break through it or tear it loose.

+### Ledge
-**Ledge:** Ledges allow creatures to walk above some lower area.
+Ledges allow creatures to walk above some lower area.
 They often circle around pits, run along underground streams, form balconies around large rooms, or provide a place for archers to stand while firing upon enemies below.
 Narrow ledges (12 inches wide or less) require those